-To evaluate RepChain, we analyze the security, the performance and the incentive mechanism of RepChain.
-Different from previous works~\cite{kokoris2017omniledger, zamanirapidchain} that only estimated the failure probability of one epoch, we propose a new recursive formula to give the exact solution in time complexity of $\mathcal{O}(km^2)$.
-Furthermore, we implement RepChain and test it under Amazon Web Service with 900 instances of which 450 are from US West and 450 are from US East.
-It is different from Elastico that put all the instances in US West or Omniledger and RapidChain that put all the nodes in one local area where the latency is controlled well.
-The 900 instances simulate 1800 nodes and the shard size is 225 to maintain a high security level.
-The result shows our system achieves the throughput of 6852 transactions per second (tps) and the user-perceived latency of 58.2 seconds in average.
-We also test RepChain under three different threat models and different validator capabilities.
-The results present RepChain can enhance the throughput and security level of sharding-based blockchain system by leveraging reputation scores.
+To evaluate \sys, we first provide analysis on the security, throughput and incentive mechanisms.
+Compared with previous works~\cite{kokoris2017omniledger, zamani2018rapidchain} that only estimate the failure probability of one epoch, we propose a new recursive formula to give the exact solution in time complexity of $\mathcal{O}(km^2)$.
+Besides, we implement \sys\ and evaluate it using the Amazon Web Service with 900 instances (450 from US West and 450 from US East).
+This setting is more realistic compared to Elastico that puts all the instances in the US West or Omniledger/RapidChain that put all the nodes in one local area where the latencies are well-controlled.
+We use 900 instances to simulate 1800 nodes and set the shard size to 225 to maintain a high security level.
+The results show that our system achieves the throughput of 6852 transactions per second (tps) and the user-perceived latency of 58.2 seconds on average.
+We also evaluate our system under three different threat models and various validator capabilities.
+The results present that our system can enhance the throughput and security level of a sharding-based blockchain system.

-In summary, this paper makes the following contributions: \begin{enumerate}[noitemsep] \item RepChain is the first to utilize reputation scores in sharding-based system, which explicitly characterize the heterogeneity among the validators and lay the foundation for the incentive mechanism. \item RepChain is the first sharding-based system with double-chain architecture which enable a reputation chain with moderate generation speed to support a high throughput transaction chain. \item We propose a Raft-based Byzantine fault tolerant synchronous consensus for transaction chain to achieve high throughput and high resiliency. \item We propose the reputation-based sharding and leader selection scheme to boost the system throughput and enhance its security. \item We propose a recursive formula to analyze the epoch security precisely in time complexity of $\mathcal{O}(km^2)$. \item We implement the proposed system and conduct extensive evaluations on Amazon Web Service to validate the effectiveness of our design. \end{enumerate}
+In summary, this paper makes the following contributions: \begin{enumerate}[noitemsep] \item \sys\ is the first to integrate reputation scores with sharding-based blockchain, which explicitly characterizes the heterogeneity among the validators and lays the foundations for the incentive mechanism. \item \sys\ is the first sharding-based system with double-chain architecture, which enables a reputation chain generated via the Byzantine fault tolerance consensus to support a high throughput transaction chain generated via modified Raft. \item We propose the reputation-based sharding and leader selection scheme to boost the system throughput and enhance the security level. \item We analyze the security and performance of the system, implement the proposed system and conduct extensive evaluations on Amazon Web Services to validate the effectiveness of our design. \end{enumerate}